Repayments On A £120,000 Mortgage

 How much will your £120,000 mortgage cost per month?

-At the time of writing (March 2024) the average monthly repayments on a £120,000 mortgage are £702.
-This is based on current interest rates being around 5%, a typical mortgage term of 25 years, and most borrowers opting for a capital repayment mortgage.
+At the time of writing (April 2024) the average monthly repayments on a £120,000 mortgage are £702.
+This is based on current interest rates being around 5%, a typical mortgage term of 25 years, and opting for a capital repayment mortgage.
+Based on this, you would repay £210,452 by the end of your mortgage term.

-Based on the above, you would repay £210,452 by the end of your mortgage term.
 Bear in mind, if you secure a mortgage with a longer term, 30 years for example, the total amount you pay back will be higher but your monthly repayments will be smaller.

 How much do you need to earn to get a £120,000 mortgage?